Modere Review 2021: Can You Burn Fat with These Products?

 Modere is an MLM company offering everything from nutritionals to dishwasher detergent to skin creams.
 But it’s the nutrition products I’m interested in, because while you might be the kind of person to spend $12 USD on three bars of Modere-branded soap, I think that what you actually put into your body – and why – can have the largest impact on your life.
 It also happens to be my expertise.

-The company promises that their Modere Lean Body System will help you ‘achieve a total body transformation.’
+The company promises that their Modere Lean Body System – which consists of three popular products – will help you ‘achieve a total body transformation.’

 Apparently, the ‘innovative technology’ and the combination of the three products will ‘transform your body’ in 6 ways:

 So many MLMs use the word ‘transformation’ in their content.
 ‘Transform your life!’ or, ‘Transform your body!’
 Marketing 101: make big promises that elicit an emotional response in potential customers.

 Let’s snap back to reality, shall we?
 When was the last time a product truly transformed your body or your life?
 It sounds so promising, but is it reality?
 If something was that transformative, why wouldn’t it be sold everywhere?

 The ‘transformation’ promise is a huge red flag.
 But let’s continue.

 As an aside, Modere makes a big deal of how ‘clean’ its products are.
 What does that even mean, really?

 The research behind Modere’s Products